 To most clients, the first impression is always everything.
 This is why your freelance proposal should be crisp, well-organized, and aesthetically pleasing.
 Even before a client goes through your proposal, they will make an informed opinion and judgment just by looking at it.
 Depending on your proposal, a word document might be enough to deliver a good case for you.

-Whether you want to validate an idea to get into a service or land a higher paying client, you need to start with a strong foundation of understanding how to pitch.
+Whether you want to validate an idea to get into a service or land a higher-paying client, you need to start with a strong foundation of understanding of how to pitch.